What Are The Costs I Will Typically Have When Buying A Property?

 What Fees And/or Commission Will You Pay Your Buyer's Agent

-The exceptions would be if you have an Exclusive Buyer’s Agent Agreement in Place that covers any property you might purchase or a Property Specific Buyer's Agent agreement where the BAC offered by the Seller is less than your buyer's agent is willing to accept as payment.
-In either case if the Buyer's Agent Agreement stipulates a minimum percentage of the purchase price that is higher than the seller is paying as buyer’s agent commission (BAC) then you as the Buyer would be obligated to cover and difference as part of your closing costs between the agreement and what the seller is paying.
-With Mitch, he is willing to accept whatever amount the Sellers are paying as commission provided that the commission is being split equally between both the Listing Agent and the Buyer's Agent.
+So, if the Buyer's Agent Agreement stipulates a minimum percentage of the purchase price that is higher than the seller is paying as buyer’s agent commission (BAC) then you, as the Buyer, would be obligated to cover and difference as part of your closing costs between the agreement and what the seller is paying.

 Many Brokerages charge a Transaction or Commission related to Document Management for the purchase.
 This fee ranges from $75.00 to $200.
 With Mitch, there is no transaction fee.